Talks

 Diversifying Public Commemoration in Cape Town and Copenhagen

-Talk presenting my chapter ‘Ajouter et soustraire : décoloniser les espaces urbains au Cap et à Copenhague’ published in the anthology Dé-commémoration : Quand le monde déboulonne les statues et renomme des rues (2023) ed. by S. Gensburger and J. Wüstenberg, Éditions Fayard.
+Talk presenting the findings of the chapter ‘Ajouter et soustraire : décoloniser les espaces urbains au Cap et à Copenhague’ published in the anthology Dé-commémoration : Quand le monde déboulonne les statues et renomme des rues (2023) ed. by S. Gensburger and J. Wüstenberg, Éditions Fayard.

 Dep. of Anthropology, University of Copenhagen